Indoor Grow Facilities, Meet SPHINX™

 The spread of powdery mildew, mold and disease can be worsened by poor ventilation.
 Many indoor grow facilities have inlets close to their exhaust fans, so instead of taking contaminants out of the facilities, they’re being sucked back in (which can exacerbate the problem).
 With SPHINX, however, indoor grow houses can remedy the issue before it becomes a serious problem.
 Our proprietary media has an oxidizing agent that minimizes powdery mildew and mold.

-Local governments across North America (Read More Here) are enforcing stricter regulations around grow house odors, making odor control more of a necessity than a nice to have.
+Local governments across North America (Read More Here) are enforcing stricter regulations around grow facilities odor, making odor control more of a necessity than a nice to have.
 Cultivation can release foul odors that impact nearby neighborhoods if not managed properly with an odor control plan.
 While indoor grow houses can protect themselves from the introduction of outside air better than an unsealed greenhouse, they still require filtration to ensure they’re not releasing odors into surrounding communities.
 The solution?
-SPHINX.
+SPHINX grow house air filtration.
 It helps to properly recirculate and exhaust the air while eliminating odors.

-Purafil’s SPHINX media, filters and equipment were designed after extensive gas sampling at grow facilities across North America to target the specific gases grow facilities are trying to eliminate.
+Purafil’s SPHINX grow house air filtration system of media, filters and equipment were designed after extensive gas sampling at grow facilities across North America to target the specific gases grow facilities are trying to eliminate.
 Our engineered media removes 99.9% of odors commonly found in grow.
 Not only will you have happy neighbors, but you’ll have healthy, happy plants, too!

 *Purafil products and services are intended to be used only in compliance with activities that are permitted and licensed under all applicable state and federal laws and regulations.